Rocky Loves Emily: Signing and American Dream EP (2010-2011)

-In April 2010, the band had a day off in Seattle and attended Copeland's Farewell Tour, the band encountered an A&R executive from Tooth & Nail Records and ended up giving him a copy of their EP.
+In 2010, on a day off in Seattle they attended Copeland's Farewell Tour, the band encountered an A&R executive from Tooth & Nail Records and ended up giving him a copy of their EP.
 This resulted in a phone call a month later and the band's subsequent signing to the label.
 The band then recorded several demos over the summer before being flown to Seattle to record their second EP, American Dream, with producer Casey Bates.
 The signing was officially announced in October, and the EP itself was released on November 22, preceded by the single "Clueless".
 Soon after the band toured heavily being gone more than half of the year on self-booked tours.

 Secrets Don't Make Friends (2011-present)

 The band performed at the 2011 SXSW Music Festival as part of a Tooth & Nail showcase that also included Emery, The Almost, Sainthood Reps, Swimming with Dolphins, and Young London.
 Following this and a tour with Freshman 15, Brandon Ellis announced that the band was in the process of writing their first full-length album for Tooth & Nail, stating that it would be "a step in a new direction for us as a band...I feel a lot of growing up has happened in the past year and that will definitely be expressed in the new music.
 Bottom line, I cannot wait for people to hear this, I've never been more excited about music in my life."
 A music video for the title track was released on March 14.
 Following that, a second SXSW appearance as part of an HM Magazine showcase, and three more singles (one of which was given an exclusive release by AbsolutePunk), the album, Secrets Don't Make Friends, was released on April 24, 2012.

 Also in April 2012, the band toured with Sandlot Heroes and The New Amsterdams.
 Then toured with For The Foxes for a month and Joined up with Phone Calls From Home for a month and then Later in the year, they joined Sparks the Rescue's "Surrender Your Booty" tour and closed out the summer touring with Allstar Weekend and Honor Society.

 After a break/hiatus the band decided to work on a second full-length record.
 The album, titled Miserable Love, was released on June 22, 2016.